WolfGreyDev/syncify-skeleton/readme.md

 ## Installation

-> Be sure to check out the [official Syncify repo](https://github.com/panoply/syncify/tree/major) for more advanced uses.
+> Be sure to check out the [official Syncify repo](https://github.com/panoply/syncify/tree/rc1) for more advanced uses.

 > This repo uses a slightly modified version of the Dusk theme also created by panoply.

 1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
 Set it to private if it's for a client.
 You can now clone your new repo to your local machine.
 2. Setup your Authorization.
-See the [official Syncify repo](https://github.com/panoply/syncify/tree/major) for instructions.
+See the [official Syncify repo](https://github.com/panoply/syncify/tree/rc1) for instructions.
     1. Create an app for your store with the appropriate scopes.
 [Instructions](https://github.com/panoply/syncify?tab=readme-ov-file#setup)
     2. Rename the `.env.example` to `.env` then add your store name and API token to the appropriate places.
 [Instructions](https://github.com/panoply/syncify?tab=readme-ov-file#credentials)
     3. In your `package.json`, replace all `your-shopify-store` references with the Shopify store name you set in your `.env` file.
 3. Run `pnpm i` to quick install Syncify dependencies.
 Below is an itemized list.
-    * `pnpm add github:panoply/syncify#major -D` to install the major branch.
+    * `pnpm add github:panoply/syncify#rc1 -D` to install the rc1 branch.
-    * `pnpm add @syncify/turndown -D` a required dependency of Syncify.
-    * `pnpm add esbuild -D` required to build your theme.
     * (Optional) `pnpm add svgo -D` and `pnpm add svg-sprite -D` to handle SVG's, the logo in this case.
 4. Run `pnpm build`.
 This will create a new directory called `theme` in the standard Shopify theme structure.
 5. Package the `theme` folder and manually upload the `.zip` file to your store.